 The stock market has proven to be an incredible way to build wealth.
-But it's not the only way to invest, and, for some investors, alternative investments might be a smart addition to their portfolio.
+But it's not the only way to invest, and, for some people, alternative investments might be a smart addition to their portfolio.

 An alternative investment is any investment that doesn't trade in the stock or bond markets.
 Let's take a closer look at the different kinds of alternative assets and the pros and cons of investing in each.